JEMasonMedia/Various-utils/README.md

 # Various Utilities for VPS and Development Setup

-This repository contains a collection of Bash scripts designed to streamline the setup and maintenance of development environments and servers.
-These tools are especially useful for rolling out new VPS instances, preparing environments for web applications, and automating common administrative tasks.
+This repository contains a growing collection of shell utilities designed to streamline the setup of development and production environments—particularly when working with VPS deployments or rebuilding systems after breaking changes.

+These scripts automate everything from package installation to Strapi project initialization, FTP configuration, SSH access, and more.
+The goal is to provide a reliable and repeatable toolset that minimizes human error and accelerates setup time.

 ## Table of Contents